MahdiKhadimi/mahdikhadimi/README.md

 - 👋 Hi, I’m @mahdikhadimi
-- 👀 I’m interested in php and laravel
+- 👀 I’m interested in laravel and react.js
-- 🌱 I’m currently working on a laravel project
+- 🌱 Currenlty I am working as Full Stack Developer
-- 💞️ I’m looking to collaborate on laravel project
+- 💞️ I’m looking to collaborate on full stack project
-- - 📫 How to reach me ...

 <!---
 mahdikhadimi/mahdikhadimi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.